Angela C. Artherton

 Beginning probate

 The probate process typically starts at the county clerk’s office.
-For example, the Boone County Clerk’s Office at 100 North Main in Harrison handles the records for the county.
+For example, the Boone County Clerk’s Office.

 If the decedent — in other words, the person who died — maintained their primary residence in Boone County, this office would be the place where most people would start administrating an estate or beginning the small-estate process.
 There are some special cases as well, such as those in which the place of residence is unknown.